-B. Exclusion from the CARR
+B. Exclusion from Colorado Adoption Resource Registry

-The county department may decide that the best interest of the child/youth will not be served by a CARR photo listing.
-The county department shall determine the reason for the exclusion from listing and send the request for exclusion to the state department.
-The county department shall use the following criteria for determining reasons for exclusion:
+The county department may decide that the best interest of the child will not be served by a Colorado Adoption Resource Registry photo listing.
+The county department shall determine the reason for the exclusion from listing and send the Request for Exclusion to the State adoption unit.
+The county shall use the following criteria for determining reasons for exclusion: